-6.1 Wrong Path Modeling and the Performance Improvement of Runahead Execution
+5.1.
+Wrong Path Modeling and Performance Improvement of Runahead Execution

 As runahead execution is an aggressive form of speculative execution, not modeling wrong-path memory references may affect the performance improvement estimates of implementing runahead execution.
-Fig. 19 shows the IPC improvement obtained by adding runahead execution to the baseline processor.
-The left bar for each benchmark shows the improvement if the simulator correctly models the wrong-path memory references and the right bar shows the improvement if the simulator does not model the wrong-path memory references.
+Figure 18 shows the IPC improvement obtained by adding runahead execution to the baseline processor.
+The left bar for each benchmark shows the improvement if the simulator used correctly models the wrong-path memory references and the right bar shows the improvement if the simulator does not model the wrong-path memory references.
 IPC improvement of runahead execution is significantly higher if wrong-path references are correctly modeled, especially for vpr, mcf, parser, vortex, and bzip2.
 In mcf, the most significant benefit of runahead execution comes from prefetches generated on the wrong path.
 Not modeling these prefetches significantly underestimates the IPC improvement achievable by runahead execution.
-If wrong-path references are not modeled, the average IPC improvement of runahead execution is estimated as 17 percent, whereas the correct average IPC improvement is 30 percent.
+If wrong-path references are not modeled the average IPC improvement of runahead execution is significant benefit of runahead execution is significant benefit of runahead execution.
+If wrong-path references are not modeled the average IPC improvement of runahead execution is estimated as 17%, whereas the correct average IPC improvement is 30%.